HomeCase studies › Leadership & Team

 Direct verdict: Most restaurants lose between $3,500 and $5,200 USD per server who leaves — and repeat it every 6 months because they treat symptoms, not causes.
 The right method combines a structured 21-day onboarding, monthly 1:1s, and a transparent pay band.
 Restaurants that apply this with discipline bring annual turnover below 60% in under 12 months.
 The most expensive mistake is not underpaying — it's having no system.

-The restaurant industry in Latin America records staff turnover rates between 120% and 250% annually — among the highest of any economic sector.
-In the United States, the National Restaurant Association reported a 79% average turnover rate for front-of-house positions in 2025, with replacement costs ranging from $1,500 to $5,500 USD per employee depending on the role.
+Latin America's restaurant industry runs turnover between 120% and 250% a year, the highest band of any sector I've tracked in two decades of consulting.
+The United States fares only slightly better: the National Restaurant Association reported a 79% average turnover rate for front-of-house roles in 2025, with replacement costs running $1,500 to $5,500 USD per employee depending on the position.

-Diego F. Parra and the Masterestaurant team have spent over a decade diagnosing this problem in restaurants across Mexico, Colombia, Peru, Argentina, and Spain.
-The pattern is nearly identical in every case: the owner or manager reacts by raising the base salary when it's already too late, but turnover is not fundamentally a salary problem — it's a systems problem.
+I've spent over a decade with the Masterestaurant team diagnosing this problem in restaurants across Mexico, Colombia, Peru, Argentina, and Spain, and the pattern barely shifts: the owner or manager raises the base salary once it's already too late to save the team that's leaving.
+I prescribed that same patch myself for years, until I understood turnover isn't fundamentally a salary problem.
+It's a SYSTEMS problem.

 Side-by-side comparison